wilsonww/smile-pi/README.md

 This set of scripts will prep a microSD card to be used with the [SMILE-pi](http://smile-pi.org) Project.

-First create an [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) image on a microSD card.
+First create an [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) image on a microSD card.

 Place the microsd in the raspberry pi and boot it up.